lin-justin/cnn/README.md

 # InteLImageNet

-My attempt at classifying images from the Intel Image Classification dataset from [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification).
+My implementation of classifying images from the Intel Image Classification dataset from [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification).
 I developed a Convolutional Neural Network in PyTorch and was able to get an overall test accuracy of 84% on a third of the test images.

 My InteLImageNet accuracy on a third of the test set:
   * buildings - 82% accuracy